Maximbrg/legalAI/README.md

 # Criminal Sentence Classification

-This repository houses a project focused on classifying key aspects of criminal cases within the Israeli legal framework.
+This project classifies key aspects of criminal cases within the Israeli legal framework.
 The project leverages a few-shot learning approach for accurate sentence classification relevant to sentencing decisions.

 ### Key Features